 SPRING TRITICALE - A cross between rye and wheat, triticale combines the durability of rye and the quality of wheat to make an excellent forage grain.
 Great feed quality with high protein.
 Tall and late maturing, good standing.
-VNS: \$19.00/50#
+VNS: \$17.00/50#

 BARLEY - A great high protein feed grain or an excellent green forage.
 Good companion crop for Alfalfa establishment; less competitive than oats with better feed quality.
 Cut before heading.
 Lacey is medium height, stands well, and a good grain yielder that does well in Southern MN.

-Lavina is a forage variety bred for higher feed yield and quality Lacey: \$14.00/bu Lavina: \$16.00/bu
+Lacey: \$13.00/bu